 Alimony is based on numerous factors laid out in Florida statues and years of case-law.
 There are some key concepts: “need”, “ability to pay”, and the duration of the marriage, with need based on the marital standard of living.
-The Florida alimony statute – F.S. § 61.08, was amended recently and now establishes presumptions for what are long-term, moderate term, or short-term marriages, and spells out the different types of alimony.
+The Florida alimony statute – F.S. § 61.08, was amended and now establishes presumptions for what are long-term, moderate term, or short-term marriages, and spells out the different types of alimony.
 Many of the nuances in arriving at an alimony amount are based on Florida case law that has evolved over the years, and as a Fort Lauderdale alimony attorney I can evaluate the appropriate alimony amount for your case, or range of possible outcomes.Income

 If one party’s income isn’t high enough for them to pay their bills or support themselves at the marital standard of living, they have a “need”.
-As a Fort Lauderdale lawyer assisting clients with alimony issues, an issue that arises is that sometimes following a divorce, neither party can live as good a life-style as before the divorce, and the “ability to pay” analysis will focus, in some respects, on equalizing the parties' financial situation more, but usually not entirely equal.
+As a Fort Lauderdale lawyer assisting clients with alimony issues, an issue that arises is that sometimes following a divorce neither party can maintain as good a life-style as before the divorce, and the “ability to pay” analysis will focus, in some respects, on making the parties' financial situation more, but usually not entirely equal.
 The assets each spouse receives as part of equitable distribution can also be relevant to the alimony calculation.Alimony and Child Support

-Alimony affects Child Support, because child support is based on each parent’s net income, and alimony affects each spouse’s net income (there are also tax effects from alimony).
+Alimony affects Child Support, because child support is based on each parent’s net income, and alimony affects each spouse’s net income.
 Looking at it from the other side, when a spouse pays child support, they have less available net income.
 Most attorneys use family law financial software to make the calculations easier, and assist in evaluating different scenarios.
 In an Uncontested Divorce, both spousal and child support are agreed to by the parties rather than being litigated in court.Resolving Alimony Issues

-Although alimony is based in part on numbers and financial information, it’s actually a subjective issue where the judge has a lot of discretion, even under the most recent alimony statute, and the advice of an experienced Fort Lauderdale alimony attorney can be helpful.
-When alimony is a contested issue, it’s important to nail down any disputed income or other information, through a process in litigation called “Discovery”.
+Although alimony is based in part on numbers and financial information, it’s actually a subjective issue where a judge has a lot of discretion, even under the most recent alimony statute, and the advice of an experienced Fort Lauderdale alimony attorney can be helpful.
+When alimony is a contested issue, it’s important to nail down any disputed income or other financial information.
 The next step is to analyze all of the subjective and other factors that affect the determination of alimony – think it all through; and then give you my advice regarding the amount of alimony to demand if you are seeking alimony, or to offer if you are paying.